 Important

-- You used the last-month rule to make a full-year contribution but didn't remain eligible for the entire testing period, or
+Most filers can skip Part III entirely.
+You only complete this section if you used the last-month rule to make a full-year contribution but did not remain HDHP-eligible for the entire testing period, or if you made a qualified HSA funding distribution from an IRA.

 Understanding the Last-Month Rule

-Example: David, age 50, became HSA-eligible on December 1, 2025, when he enrolled in an HDHP (self-only coverage).
-Using the last-month rule, he contributed the full $4,300 limit in December 2025.
-However, in June 2026, he switched to a non-HDHP plan.
+Example: David, age 50, became HSA-eligible on December 1, 2025 (self-only coverage).
+Using the last-month rule, he contributed the full $4,300.
+In June 2026, he switched to a non-HDHP plan, failing the testing period.

 David's 2026 Form 8889, Part III:

-- Line 20: $3,942 (included in income on Schedule 1, line 8f)
+• Line 20: $3,942 (included in income on Schedule 1, Line 8f)

-- Line 21: $3,942 × 0.10 = $394 (10% additional tax on Schedule 2)
+• Line 21: $3,942 x 0.10 = $394 (10% additional tax on Schedule 2)

 Important

-How Form 8889 Connects to Schedule 1 and Form 1040
+How Form 8889 Connects to Your Tax Return

-Schedule 1 (Form 1040) Connection
+Schedule 1 (Form 1040) connections:

-Schedule 2 (Form 1040) Connection
+Schedule 2 (Form 1040) connections:

-- The 20% penalty on non-qualified distributions (line 17b)
+• Line 17c: The 20% penalty on non-qualified distributions (Form 8889, Line 17b)

-- The 10% penalty for testing period failures (line 21)
+• Line 17d: The 10% penalty for testing period failures (Form 8889, Line 21)

 Good to Know